Tom King (Emmerdale): 2004–2006

 After returning for the aborted wedding, Tom's youngest son Max prepared to leave Emmerdale to continue his around-the-world trip with his girlfriend Amy Carter (Bethany Webb).
 Bent on trying to get his son to remain in Emmerdale, Tom persuaded local vet Paddy Kirk (Dominic Brunt) to give Max a job, with Tom covering his salary.
-Max subsequently broke up with Amy and moved into Home Farm with Tom, Matthew and Carl.
+Max subsequently broke up with Amy and moved into Holdgate Farm with Tom, Matthew and Carl.
 However, when he later discovered the truth Max became tired of his father dictating his life, making plans to flee the village with friend Robert Sugden (Karl Davies).
 The plan ended in tragedy when Robert crashed the car, which exploded with Max inside, killing him instantly.
 Tom was devastated to realise he had virtually driven his youngest son to his tragic death.

 Determined to get back into Tom's good books, Sadie blackmailed Charity's ex-sister-in-law Zoe Tate (Leah Bracknell) into selling Home Farm – the Tate family home, which Tom dreamed of owning – to Tom.
 However, in an act of revenge, Zoe destroyed the house by deliberately damaging the gas pipes just as she fled abroad, leaving Tom with a huge refurbishment bill.
 In spite of this disaster, a vulnerable Tom let Sadie back into the fold and, with Sadie's marriage to Jimmy in tatters, Tom began to wonder if her feelings for him were more than those of a "daughter".
 Tom confided in Sadie that he was considering retiring and handing over the business to one of his sons.
 Unbeknown to Tom, Sadie was secretly in love with Matthew, having only married Jimmy because his position as the eldest made him the obvious heir.
 With no chance of reconciling with Jimmy, Sadie steered Tom towards putting Matthew in charge.

 As Matthew was a much better businessman than Jimmy, Sadie got her way when Tom decided to hand the business over to Matthew.
 However, just as Tom was about to sign the deal, Jimmy arrived and revealed Matthew and Sadie were having an affair.
-Tom didn't believe Jimmy at first, but when Tom mistakenly believed Sadie was making a move on him love with him, Matthew was forced to reveal the truth.
+Tom didn't believe Jimmy at first, but when Tom mistakenly believed Sadie was making a move on him, Matthew was forced to reveal the truth.
 Matthew didn't believe Sadie wasn't pursuing Tom, and when Tom made Matthew choose between Sadie and the business, he chose the business.
 However, when Sadie subsequently married the rich Alasdair Sinclair (Ray Coulthard) for his money Matthew realised he couldn't live without her and begged her for another chance, saying he'd give up the business if he had to.
 Faced with potentially losing another son, Tom decided to accept Matthew and Sadie as a couple.